Purchases through our links may earn us a commission.

 The rear I/O hosts eight USB ports (1xUSB-C 20gbps; 3xUSB 10Gbps; 2xUSB 5Gbps; 2xUSB 2.0), an RJ-45 port, wireless antennas, HDMI 2.1+DisplayPort, two audio jacks (Line Out and Mic), and a BIOS Flash button.
 Do note that you can find a Clear CMOS jumper on the PCB.

-The Realtek S1220A audio codec augmented with an internal audio Amp is powering the audio section.
-The rear I/O panel hosts six USB 10Gbps ports, two Thunderbolt 4 (USB-C) ports, two RJ-45 ports (10Gbps+2.5Gbps), five audio jacks, one HDMI 2.1 port, two DisplayPort input ports that work with Thunderbolt 4, Wi-Fi antennas, and a BIOS flash button.
-Other interesting features include one M.2 Key E slot allowing users to upgrade the included Wi-Fi module in the future.
-Also debug LEDs, and an internal USB 3.2 gen 2×2 front header that comes with 60W power delivery and QuickCharge 4+ support.
+The rear I/O panel features six USB 10Gbps ports, two Thunderbolt 4 (USB-C) ports, dual RJ-45 ports, five audio jacks, an HDMI 2.1 port, two DisplayPort inputs compatible with Thunderbolt 4, Wi-Fi antennas, and a BIOS flash button.
+Additional features include an M.2 Key E slot for Wi-Fi module upgrades, debug LEDs, and an internal USB 3.2 Gen 2×2 front header with 60W power delivery and QuickCharge 4+ support.